 It’s a two-edged sword.
 You don’t have to pay the taxes while saving, but you will absolutely have to pay whatever the tax rate is when you withdraw from those IRAs.
-You might not need that money, but guess what?
-You have to take it out.
+While uou might not need that money, you still have to take it out.

 If you fail to take the money out, there’s a fairly significant penalty.
 It’s important that you take this very seriously.

 The new rules from the SECURE Act say you don’t have to take it until 72 years old.
 It was 70.5 years.

 Some people want to know if they can take more than the minimum that’s required, and that’s totally fine.
 The government just wants to make sure you’re at least taking the minimum.
 We have an RMD worksheet we can send you about how this all works and seven things you need to know about them.